Open Monday-Friday 8AM - 4PM

 PHOTO ID REQUIRED FOR VOTERS: If you are voting in person during Early Voting or on Election Day, a Federal or State of Tennessee Government issued photo ID is required for voting, unless an exception applies.
 College student ID's and out-of-state photo ID's will not be accepted.
 Forms of acceptable identification, even if expired, include a Tennessee driver license with your photo, United States passport, Tennessee Department of Safety and Homeland Security photo ID, Photo ID issued by the federal government, United States military ID including a Veteran Identification Card, and a Tennessee handgun carry permit with your photo.
 To learn more about this law and its exceptions, please call the Morgan County Election Commission or visit the Tennessee Division of Elections website at: www.GoVoteTN.com

-The Election Commission office will be closed for the following holiday schedule prior to election:
+The Election Commission will be closed for the following holiday schedule:

 MORGAN COUNTY ELECTION COMMISSION